NOAA-ORR-ERD/gridded/README.rst

 Other solutions have (so far) built assumptions about the underlying grid type into the code and API, making it difficult to adapt to other grid types.
 Nevertheless, ``gridded`` hopes to learn from the the fabulous work done by other packages, such as:

 Iris: http://scitools.org.uk/iris/  and xarray: https://github.com/pydata/xarray

+NOTE: Future versions of gridded will likely be built on top of xarray -- contributions welcome!

 Data standards
 ==============